-Aphids can be a problem on angelonia plants, especially early in the season when plants are in their rapid growth phase.
+Aphids can be a problem on angelonia, especially early in the season when plants are in their rapid growth phase.
 A light misting of insecticidal soap twice a week will knock the pests out before they get a chance to deform your plants.

 The two plants aren't in the same genus.
-Snapdragons are available in a wider range of colors than angelonia flowers, including warm yellow and orange hues you can't find in angelonias.
-Snapdragons have larger blooms that reach their peak in spring whereas the small angelonia blossoms grow best in hot summer weather.
+Snapdragons are available in a wider range of colors than angelonia, including warm yellow and orange hues you can't find in angelonias.
+Snapdragons have larger blooms that reach their peak in spring whereas the tiny angelonia blossoms grow best in hot summer weather.
 For the longest flower show, start with snapdragons, and follow with a planting of angelonias when the summer heats up.